EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 console.log(maria.age); // age: 50
 ```

-- that's not going to freeze the original object though
+- that's not going to freeze the original object `maria` though
-- it will return a new object `mariaFroze`, and that object can never be changed
+- it will return a new object `mariaFroze`, which can never be changed

 ### Reason 1 for `[]`